caprover/caprover-website/docs/captain-definition-file.md

 ```
 ## Use Dockerfile in captain-definition:

+Note that the simple version of `captain-definition` with `templateId` is good as a starting point.
+But as your project gets more complex you may want to perform more complicated tasks with your base image, such as installing PHP extensions, installing `uWSGI`, installing particular version of `curl` and etc. In these cases, you can leverage the Dockerfile.
+Using custom Dockerfile allows you to build a very customized base image.
+If you're not familiar with Docker, you can simply use google to find something that's similar to your requirement and tweak it.
+Finally, if you're stuck, don't be shy to ask a question on our Slack channel, or StackOverflow.

-If you already have a Dockerfile for your repo, you can reference it in the captain-definition file:
+To use a Dockerfile that's in your repository, you can simply reference it in the captain-definition file:

 ```
  {